myasym/carisurg-portfolio/docs/5_human_centred_design/system_requirements_document.md

 # Part A. Deployment Vision

-The CariSurg MedTech Pathways system provides continuous patient support, monitoring, and triage assistance across multiple patient entry pathways.
+The system provides continuous patient support, monitoring, and triage assistance across multiple patient entry pathways.
 All pathways connect into one continuous re-triage pipeline that remains active until the patient leaves the department.

 Mercer General currently operates using paper-based processes and does not have an electronic health record system.
 Sister Alleyne identified digitisation of the existing triage form as a necessary first step before predictive systems can be introduced.